 In his Letter from a Birmingham Jail, King made it clear that the greatest threat to Black freedom was not white supremacist ideology, but the “white moderate.”
 King was particularly disillusioned with the silence and inaction of white Christian churches and ministers who say, “Those are social issues, with which the gospel has no real concern.”

-As with any rebellion, there is no middle ground.
+We are now in need of a Scientific Rebellion to pick up where the revolution left off.
+And as with any rebellion, there is no middle ground.
 If you’re neutral, you’ve thrown your lot in with the oppressors.

 Where do you stand?